Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Deep Cavity

 \subsubsection{Results and Discussion}

 The optimization procedure converged after $19$ MADS iterations with a total of $36$ objective function evaluations.
-The optimal design parameter is identified as $h_{TE}=-0.875$, resulting in an SPL of $100.27 ~dB$, signifying a $12.86 ~dB$ reduction in noise.
-The baseline and optimum designs are depicted in Figure \ref{fig_baseline_optimum_cavity_3d}.
+The optimal design parameter is identified as $h_{TE}=-0.875$, resulting in an OASPL of $100.3 ~dB$, signifying a $13.0 ~dB$ reduction in noise.
+The baseline and optimum designs, depicted in Figure \ref{fig_baseline_optimum_cavity_3d}, illustrate a notable reduction in emitted noise by lowering the trailing edge wall of the cavity.
+However, such a modification may pose feasibility challenges in engineering applications.
 Moreover, Figure \ref{fig_design_space_and_obj_fun_cavity} illustrates the explored design parameter space and the convergence of the objective function.

 The Q-criterion contours coloured by velocity magnitude and the pressure perturbation of both the baseline and optimum designs are shown in Figures \ref{fig_cavity_3d_baseline_qcriterion_acoustic} and \ref{fig_cavity_3d_optimum_qcriterion_acoustic}, respectively.
 Comparing these figures, turbulent structures over the cavity are reduced significantly in the optimum design, and the shear layer expands over the cavity, resulting in much lower noise emission.
-Furthermore, the Power Spectral Density (PSD) of the sound pressure level is plotted against the Strouhal number for both the baseline and optimum designs in Figure \ref{fig_cavity_3d_sound_spectra}, which follows the Welch's method of periodiograms \cite{welch1967use} and involves dividing the time period into $6$ windows with a $50\%$ overlap.
-This figure illustrates the SPL reduction across all frequency ranges.
+Furthermore, the Power Spectral Density (PSD) of the OASPL is plotted against the Strouhal number for both the baseline and optimum designs in Figure \ref{fig_cavity_3d_sound_spectra}, which follows the Welch's method of periodiograms \cite{welch1967use} and involves dividing the time period into $6$ windows with a $50\%$ overlap.
+This figure illustrates the OASPL reduction across all frequency ranges.